 Introducing students to different kinds of data, gathered in professional and scientific examination/measurement, and enabling students for their recognition.
 Presenting different kinds of empirical data description via tables, graphs, measures of central tendency and variability, and preparing the students for successful selection of the appropriate descriptors for specific kind of data.
-Systematic informing of students on procedures for determination the position of individuals result in a group, and procedures for evaluating the relations between two or more sets of data, but also to train the skills of appropriate application of these procedures based on their advantages and limitations, as well as in independently conducing of the procedures of probability theory for statistical procedures in social disciplines (especially random variables) and integrating them into students understanding of social processes, as a basis for explaining test statistics.
+Systematic informing of students on procedures for determination the position of individuals result in a group, and procedures for evaluating the relations between two or more sets of data, but also to train the skills of appropriate application of these procedures.
+Training students in critically choosing proper descriptive statistics procedures based on their advantages and limitations, as well as in independently conducing of the procedures and proper interpreting of the results attained.
+Demonstrating crucial concepts of probability theory for statistical procedures in social disciplines (especially random variables) and integrating them into students understanding of social processes, as a basis for explaining test statistics and related theoretical distributions in inferential statistics.